fixqld/report-2024-01/README.md

 ## Local Solutions to Local Problems

-### A resident's report on systemic issues in Queensland
+### Resident report on systemic issues with local government regulatory devolvement Queensland

 **By Quinton Reeves**